ibrahimm7004/ai-interviewer-generic/README.md

 ## 📌 Overview

-**AI Interviewer (General)** is an AI-powered, dynamic interviewer designed to conduct real-time, interactive text-based interviews.
+**AI Interviewer** is an AI-powered, dynamic interviewer designed to conduct real-time, interactive text-based interviews.
 Unlike traditional interview bots, this AI dynamically adapts its questions based on candidate responses and predefined parameters, ensuring a fluid and engaging interview experience.

 ### ✨ Features